arau5209/disciple/README.md

 # disciple
 Personal scheduling app.
-Intended to simplify the process of making and editing the schedule to that it is actually used.
+Intended to simplify the process of making and editing the schedule to that it is used consistently.